Malawi Register Travel insurance Destinations

 Hitchhiking or taking matola (informal lifts in the back of open vehicles) is considered dangerous.

 Public transport is limited in rural areas.
-There are regular flights and bus services between Blantyre, Zomba, Lilongwe and Mzuzu.
-Travel by minibus between cities is not recommended, as they are overcrowded and poorly maintained.
+There are regular flights and bus services among Blantyre, Lilongwe, Mzuzu and Zomba.
+Travel by minibus between cities is not recommended, as the vehicles are overcrowded and poorly maintained.

 General safety information